MuziSuper/pear-spring-boot-starter/README_EN.md

         <a href="README.md">中文</a> | <a href="README_EN.md">English</a>
     </p>
     <img src="favicon.svg" alt="Pear Logo" width="200" height="200">
-    <p>🚀 Pear is a java middleware, which is convenient for the development of back-end personnel, with a built-in visual background management interface, which can add, delete, modify and check data, and provides hook methods, which can allow developers to perform some general operations before and after data processing, such as data encryption or desensitization, etc., and also provides an independent log system and cache system for log archiving and caching hot data, and more functions are still in development!
+    <p>🚀 Pear is a java middleware, which is convenient for the development of back-end personnel, with a built-in visual background management interface, which can add, delete, modify and check data, and provides hook methods, which can allow developers to perform some general operations before and after data processing, such as data encryption or desensitization, etc., and also provides an independent log system and cacheTemplate system for log archiving and caching hot data, and more functions are still in development!
 </p>
     <p>🛠️ Integration frameworks | 🎉 High versatility | 🖋️ Low operability | 🔑 High scalability</p>
     <p>